cp2k/cp2k/benchmarks/QS_DM_LS/README.md

 ## Files Description

-- [H2O-dft-ls.inp](H2O-dft-ls.inp) (NREP=6): H20 density functional theory linear scaling consisting of 20'736 atoms in a 59 Å³ box (6'912 water molecules in total).
+- [H2O-dft-ls.inp](H2O-dft-ls.inp) (NREP=6): H20 density functional theory linear scaling consisting of 20'736 atoms in a 59 cubic angstrom box (6'912 water molecules in total).
 An LDA functional is used with a DZVP MOLOPT basis set and a 300 Ry cut-off.
-- [H2O-dft-ls.NREP4.inp](H2O-dft-ls.NREP4.inp): H20 density functional theory linear scaling consisting of 6'144 atoms in a 39 Å³ box (2'048 water molecules in total).
+- [H2O-dft-ls.NREP4.inp](H2O-dft-ls.NREP4.inp): H20 density functional theory linear scaling consisting of 6'144 atoms in a 39 cubic angstrom box (2'048 water molecules in total).
 An LDA functional is used with a DZVP MOLOPT basis set and a 300 Ry cut-off.
-- [H2O-dft-ls.NREP2.inp](H2O-dft-ls.NREP2.inp): H20 density functional theory linear scaling consisting of 6'144 atoms in a 39 Å³ box (2'048 water molecules in total).
+- [H2O-dft-ls.NREP2.inp](H2O-dft-ls.NREP2.inp): H20 density functional theory linear scaling consisting of 6'144 atoms in a 39 cubic angstrom box (2'048 water molecules in total).
 An LDA functional is used with a DZVP MOLOPT basis set and a 300 Ry cut-off (a smaller version of the H2O-dft-ls benchmark, with NREP=2, meant to run on 1 node).
 - [TiO2.inp](TiO2.inp)
 - [amorph.inp](amorph.inp)